matheus-miranda/android-ll-challenge/README.md

 ## Delivery App
 Modularized app, based on Clean Architecture.
 It allows you to create, read, update and delete a delivery form on a local database.
 The city field is fetched from a remote API (Brazilian cities) after choosing the State.
+Includes unit and instrumented testing.

 Built with:
+- MVI based architecture
 - Jetpack Compose
-- Android Architecture Components
 - Hilt
 - Room
 - ViewModel